DavidWells/analytics/packages/analytics-util-storage/README.md

 # Analytics Storage Utils

+> Note: This package has moved to @analytics/storage-utils

 Storage utilities for [analytics](https://www.npmjs.com/package/analytics)

 Storage tries to use `localStorage` then `cookies` then defaults to `global` window.